ZygyGames/slate/source/index.html.md

 Currently, the company has data for event and rating groups.

-Event Groups is an array of the titles of each valid event type for the company.
+Event Groups is nested hash which contains the groups of Event Types.

 Rating Groups is a nested hash which contains the groups of Rating Types.